The Art of Piano Refinishing

 At Chupp’s Piano Service, we blend fine craftsmanship with cutting-edge technology.

 We start by removing your old finish.
 Unlike many other refinishers, our finish stripping process does not include any water.
 Many piano and furniture refinishers utilize water to neutralize the stripping agent.
 However, any water in the stripping process can soak into the wood and damage the structure of the piano cabinet itself.
 This can cause loose veneer and many other cosmetic and structural problems.

 Next, we thoroughly and repeatedly sand the bare wood.
 This results in a beautiful silky feel and the base for the coming finish.
 This process is followed by repairing any dents, loose veneer, or other damage to the original veneer.
 The wood is then stained to the correct color, and paste wood filled.
+Past wood filler fills the pores in the wood creating a deep contrast and assisting in creating a perfectly smooth end product.
 Finally, we begin spraying on the lacquer.

-In addition to spraying, we utilize the hand-rubbed technique of finishing.
-We spray then sand with very fine grit sandpaper, and spray again.
+We utilize the hand-rubbed technique of finishing.
+We spray and then sand with very fine grit sandpaper, and spray again.
 We wait in between each coat to allow the lacquer to cure.
 Then we carefully hand polish the entire cabinet to the desired sheen.
-This closed pore, hand rubbed method although labor intensive is well worth the extra care and cost.
+Although this closed pore, hand rubbed method is labor intensive, it is well worth the extra care.